<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 The emergence of AI in finance

-Find out more about where AI in finance is headed, during this panel discussion hosted by AI industry experts from the ICAEW, Chaser Zeitios, and Aquilla as they discuss what the future of finance will look like with the rise of artificial intelligence
+Find out more about where AI in finance is headed during this panel discussion hosted by AI industry experts from the ICAEW, Chaser Zeitios, and Aquilla as they discuss what the future of finance will look like with the rise of artificial intelligence.

 AI's multifaceted role in finance

 One of the greatest strengths of modern artificial intelligence applications is their ability to address multiple challenges simultaneously.
+As a result, it can be used to great effect within both retail and corporate banking applications.

 Making accounts receivables easier with AI

-Chaser’s market-leading AI-driven credit control platform is helping thousands of businesses save time and money by automating the process of chasing outstanding customer payments.
+Chaser's market-leading AI-driven credit control platform is helping thousands of businesses save time and money by automating the process of chasing outstanding customer payments.
+By utilising AI, Chaser has introduced a range of new features that are changing the way businesses, including financial institutions, approach their finances, including:

 Recommended chasing times

-Knowing when the most effective time to chase customers for payment can be a challenge.
-Chaser's AI-driven technology offers recommended chasing times.
-Based on the customer's payment history such as when they typically open emails and when they usually make payments, this tool lets businesses send payment reminders precisely when their customers are most likely to pay, letting them maximize their collection efforts.
+Chaser's AI-driven software offers recommended chasing times.
+Based on the customer's payment history, such as when they typically open emails or process payments, this tool lets businesses send payment reminders at the optimal time (i.e., when customers are most likely to pay), maximising their collection efforts.

 Late payment prediction

-Taking a proactive approach to collections can be difficult, especially when dealing with large customer bases.
-Chaser's AI-driven Late payment predictor tool lets businesses know instantly which invoices are the most likely to be paid late, by analyzing a range of data points.
-Finance teams can then prioritise effectively and focus their efforts on the invoices that are most likely to be paid late.
+However, Chaser's AI-driven Late payment predictor tool lets businesses know which invoices will likely be paid late instantly by analysing a range of data points in seconds.
+Thanks to these accurate predictions, finance teams can begin to focus their efforts on the invoices that are most likely to be paid late.

 Beyond accounts receivable: AI's expansive impact